BytesFromStella/Browser-Tasklist-Manager/README.md

 ### Body
 - I'm using Comic Sans MS font for easy readability for dyslexic people, and because it looks funny.
 Why not, right?
 - Text-align is centred
-- The background consists of 5 different colors which combined creates a hue.
+- The background consists of 5 different colors which combined creates a hue that scrolls across the background back and forth with a preset width of 500% for smooth scrolling.

 ## JavaScript - coreTaskList